Update: North Atlanta High School student is reported missing - Reporter Newspapers

 She was wearing a black top and brown/red plaid skirt, the school said.

-A contact at North Atlanta High School shared a missing person filer with Reporter Newspapers around 3 p.m. on Friday.
+A contact at North Atlanta High School shared a missing person flyer with Reporter Newspapers around 3 p.m. on Friday.

 Atlanta Public Schools released the following statement just before 4:30 p.m.